PLC-lang/rusty/book/src/build_and_install.md

-# Building and Installing
+# Build & Install

 RuSTys code can be found on [GitHub](https://github.com/PLC-lang/rusty).
 By default a `Dockerfile` and a `devcontainer.json` file are provided.

-If you wish to develop natively however, you will need some additional dependencies namely :
+If you wish to develop natively however, you will need some additional dependencies namely:

 - [Rust](https://www.rust-lang.org/tools/install)
 - LLVM 14